Does Your Tech Delight or Disappoint Students?

 When the remote student experience doesn't measure up to students' day-to-day experience, remote students' disappointment and frustration hamper their learning and make them drop-out risks.

 After COVID-19 forced a massive pivot to remote learning, now is the perfect time for universities to reassess their decisions and adapt proven technology to give students the experience they deserve and enjoy.
 In doing so, universities will foster loyalty, commitment, and appeal.
 University IT teams had to vault forward five years in a couple of months to enable remote learning for the entire student body – an admirable accomplishment.
 But decisions made in urgency might not be optimal for the long term.
-It is important not to let yesterday’s expedient decisions be an obstacle when better solutions present themselves today, after the entire world had gained an incredible amount of experience with working and learning online.
+It would be shortsighted to let yesterday's expedient decisions become tomorrow's obstacles, especially if better solutions appear after gaining experience working and learning online.

 Beyond the lecture hall – two student experience gaps

 Two student experience gaps pose serious challenges for universities today.
 One is the gap between remote and on-campus students.
-Remote students may not have access to equipment or technology required that on-campus students have readily available.
-There are also less opportunities for students to engage with lecturers, staff and other students.
-This further limits their learning and socialising opportunities.
+Remote students may not have the equipment or technology they need that is easily available to on-campus students.
+They might find it more difficult to engage with lecturers and staff and to get assistance.
+And having fewer opportunities to engage with one another in person limits their learning and socializing opportunities.

-When the remote students don’t have the same opportunities as on-campus students, the unfairness is palpable and the results predictable – discouraged students, lower performance, and a high risk of attrition.
-Now that the hybrid environment is a permanent feature of almost all institutions including universities, that gap needs to be closed, especially as resistance grows to paying full tuition for distance learning.
+When the remote students don’t have the same opportunities as on-campus students, the unfairness is palpable and the results predictable: discouraged students, lower performance, and a high risk of attrition.
+Now that the hybrid environment is a permanent feature of almost all institutions, including universities, that gap needs to be closed, especially as resistance to paying full tuition for distance learning grows.